SwiftGraphs/Grape/Sources/ForceSimulation/ForceSimulation.docc/Documentation.md

 The `ForceSimulation` library enables you to create any dimensional simulation that uses velocity Verlet integration.

+If you’re looking for an out-of-the-box SwiftUI View to render force-directed graphs, please refer to [Grape | Documentation](/Grape/Grape/documentation/grape/).

 @Image(source: "ForceDirectedGraph.png", alt: "An example of 2D force directied graph.")